Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

-Two recent numerical studies of PBH formation at the QCD epoch by Escriv{\`a} {\it et al.}~\cite{Escriva:2022bwe} and Musco {\it et al.}~\cite{Musco:2023dak} have included more consistently the effects of the varying sound speed and equation of state during PBH formation.
-Both give a somewhat different PBH mass function, although the same qualitative feature of a peak at around $1\,\Msun$ is retained.
-The differences may be explained by subtle differences in the considered curvature profiles, the interpolation method between data points of the equation of state as a function of the temperature and by the exact receipt for the computation of the PBH mass distribution.
-One should therefore bear in mind that the exact mass distribution is still uncertain and model dependent.
+Two recent numerical studies of PBH formation at the QCD epoch by Escriv{\`a} {\it et al.}~\cite{Escriva:2022bwe} and Musco {\it et al.}~\cite{Musco:2023dak} have treated the effects of the varying sound speed and equation of state during PBH formation more consistently.
+Both give a somewhat different PBH mass function, although the same qualitative feature of a peak at around $1\.\Msun$ is retained.
+This may be explained by subtle differences in the assumed curvature profiles, the interpolation method between data points of the equation of state as a function of the temperature and by the exact recipe for the computation of the PBH mass distribution.
+The precise mass distribution is therefore still uncertain and model-dependent.
 This can impact the analysis of PBH merger rates.
-Moreover, different fundamental physics dynamics around the QCD epoch, like or gluon condensation~\cite{Garcia-Bellido:2021zgu}, could drastically change the shape of the mass distribution around $1\,\Msun$~\cite{Garcia-Bellido:2021zgu}.
-A detailed spectroscopic mass resolution around that peak could thus reveal the nature of the phase transition and possibly new fundamental physics associated with it.
+Moreover, different fundamental physics around the QCD epoch, such as gluon condensation, could drastically change the shape of the mass distribution around $1\.\Msun$~\cite{Garcia-Bellido:2021zgu}.
+A detailed spectroscopic mass resolution around that peak could thus reveal the nature of the phase transition and possibly new fundamental physics.

 Another example of how fundamental physics can change the shape of the PBH mass function concerns lepton-flavour asymmetries.
 Observationally allowed lepton flavour asymmetries~\cite{Oldengott:2017tzj} could dramatically change the functional form of the bumps and even their location~\cite{Bodeker:2020stj}.
 Figure~\ref{fig:fPBH} illustrates this for the three examples analysed in Ref.~\cite{Bodeker:2020stj}: \begin{itemize}